brege/digital-heirlooms/README.md

-# Backup Kit: Archiving and Whittling Digital Heirlooms
+# Digital Heirlooms - A script-based archival and data whittling toolkit

 This toolkit simplifies backing up directories from local or remote machines, using modular config files, excludes, and hooks.
 It supports incremental syncs, customizable archiving, and optional automation via `systemd`.

 ## Preface

-**The primary audience for Backup-Kit is people who:**
+**The primary audience for Digital Heirlooms is people who:**

 * are proficient with the `*nix` command line and prefer transparent, script-based tools.
 * want modular, plain-text configuration to selectively back up their hard-time (heirloom) data and extend functionality with custom shell hooks.